-Candidates are expected to spend a minimum of two hours outside of the classroom each week for each unit of credit engaged in learning.

-For this two unit class, that equals 30 hours of class time and 60 hours of work outside of the class for the 8 weeks of the session.
-This totals11 hours a week between class time (face to face and virtual) and homework.
+• Candidates are expected to spend a minimum of two hours outside of the classroom each week for each unit of credit engaged in learning.
+For this two unit class, that equals 30 hours of class time and 60 hours of work outside of the class for the 6 weeks of the session.
+This totals15 hours a week between class and homework.